Sanguirana mearnsi

-The Cabalian frog or Leyte slender stream frog (Hylarana albotuberculata) is a species of frog in the family Ranidae.
+Sanguirana mearnsi, commonly called the Mindanao torrent frog or Cabilian frog (as synonym Sanguirana albotuberculata) is a species of frog in the family Ranidae.
 It is endemic to the islands of Leyte, Samar, and Mindanao in the Philippines.
-It inhabits undisturbed and disturbed streams and rivers in lower montane and lowland forests.
-It is threatened by habitat loss through deforestation and habitat conversion to agriculture as well as by the pollution due to agricultural run-off.
+It inhabits streams and rivers between 100 – 1100 metres above sea level.
+It is threatened by habitat loss through deforestation and habitat conversion to agriculture as well as by the pollution due to agricultural run-off and mining operations.